RETALIATORY EVICTION RULES

-They can be found on this website – https://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do
+All the above court forms can be searched for on this website – https://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do

 You will also need to create a rent schedule in order to show how the rent arrears has accrued.
 Also include to the court copies of any correspondance you have sent to the tenant regarding chasing the rent arrears.

 If the tenant still does not vacate after the possession date given by the Court you will need to obtain form N325 (Request for Warrant for Possession of Land) form the court to request a bailiff to attend.
 You will need to be there to change locks or have a locksmith there.

 This process is for use when the landlord wishes to give the tenant notice whereby the judge has to award possession to the landlord.

 Section 21 Form 6A download template notice here

 You cannot lodge papers with the Court until the date stated on the notice (date possession required) has passed but you can obtain the forms in advance and have them ready to take/send to the court.
 You will need the following Court forms (they can be searched for at this website – https://hmctsformfinder.justice.gov.uk/HMCTS/FormFinder.do

 The Court will grant a Possession Order requiring the tenant to vacate by a specified date (usually within 2 – 4 weeks from the date of Judgement).
 If the tenant still refuses to leave after the Court Order you will need to complete court form N325 (request for warrant for possession of land).
 This will request a bailiff to attend – you need to be there to change locks or have a locksmith there.